Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: MOTIVATION FOR THE USE OF A GLOBAL DISC MODEL

 \subsection{The model}

-The disk model assumes that whole matter in a galaxy is distributed in the vicinity of the galactic equatorial plane.
-The model also assumes that orbits of stars are circular and that dispersion of velocities is negligible.
-The other simplifying assumption is that whole system is axisymmetric.
+The disc model assumes that all the matter in a galaxy is distributed in the vicinity of the galactic equatorial plane.
+The model also assumes that orbits of stars are circular and that the dispersion of velocities is negligible.
+The other simplifying assumption is that the whole system is axisymmetric.
 The relation between surface mass density $\sigma(r)$ and velocity is then given by

 where $K$ and $E$ are elliptic functions of the first and second kind \citep{bib:bratek_MNRAS}.
-This integral is understood in the principal value sense ($\vp$), since both summands are divergent, thus the integral must be skilfully calculated.
+This integral is understood in the principal value sense ($\vp$), as both summands are divergent, and thus the integral must be skilfully calculated.

-In practice, however, it suffices to assume that matter is located close to the galactic plane only in the galaxy outskirts where the external orbits are stabilized by gravitational potential of the galactic interior (this contribution to gravitational potential is almost spherical at large radii), while in the vicinity of galactic interior the density can be treated as an effective density understood rather as a column density of masses projected onto the galactic plane -- a substitution for otherwise spherical and stable bulges \ect in internal regions.
-Interpreted in this way, this approximated cold disc model of an otherwise stable spiral galaxy also avoids, or at least weakens, the stability counterarguments often raised against global disk models (see also the discussion in section \ref{sec:stabarg}).
+In practice, however, it suffices to assume that matter is located close to the galactic plane only in the outskirts of the galaxy, where the external orbits are stabilized by the gravitational potential of the galactic interior (this contribution to gravitational potential is almost spherical at large radii), while in the vicinity of the galactic interior the density can be treated as an effective density understood rather as a column density of masses projected onto the galactic plane -- a substitution for otherwise stable central spheroidal components. in internal regions.
+Interpreted in this way, this approximated cold disc model of an otherwise stable spiral galaxy also avoids, or at least weakens, the stability counterarguments often raised against global disc models (see also the discussion in Section \ref{sec:stabarg}).

-It is seen form equation (\ref{eq:6}) that for a flattened mass distribution of which the disk model is a limiting approximation, rotational velocity of matter on a given orbit is dependent both of masses distributed interior and exterior to that orbit.
-The inverse relation is a functional of whole rotation curve, and it reads \citep{bib:jalocha_ApJ,bib:bratek_MNRAS}
+It is seen form equation (\ref{eq:6}) that for a flattened mass distribution of which the disc model is a limiting approximation, the rotational velocity of matter on a given orbit is dependent on masses distributed both interior and exterior to that orbit.
+The inverse relation is a functional of the whole rotation curve, and it reads \citep{bib:jalocha_ApJ,bib:bratek_MNRAS}

-In the literature of this subject, for some mysterious reason, there is always used an (equivalent) expression containing derivatives of velocities which are hardly measurable with satisfactory accuracy, e.g. \citep{bib:A11}.
+In the literature on this subject, for some mysterious reason, there is always used an (equivalent) expression containing derivatives of velocities that are hardly measurable with satisfactory accuracy; see, for example \citep{bib:A11}.